bevhatzl/burger/README.md

 # burger
 This is a site which will allow a user to enter a burger name to add to a list of burgers.
 The user can then click on a button to eat (devour) a burger and that burger will get moved to the Burgers Eaten list.
 All actions will update the database.
+The site uses expressjs and the front end is created using handlebarsjs.

 # Table of Contents
 * [Instructions](#instructions)